fialovy/different_from_me_should/README.md

 ![Sample output](images/sample_output.png)

-Speaking as an agnostic, are the athiests okay? 🤣
+Speaking as an agnostic, are the atheists okay? 🤣

 (for the nth time, _this output does not reflect my own beliefs.
 It is shitty AI in air quotes; take it with a grain of salt._)